crazoter/steno-layman/README.md

 # Stenography for the Layman

 ## Introduction
 This is an experimental python project that allows you to type faster and more comfortably by borrowing ideas from [stenography](https://www.youtube.com/watch?v=UA6UythLlEI).
+Over time it also transitioned into a realtime spellchecking tool using a local dictionary modifiable by the user.

 One of the reasons stenography allows you to type so much faster is because you can press multiple keys at once to form a word, as opposed to typing characters individually.
 However, Stenography is difficult to learn and even harder to master ([it can take approximately 3 - 6 months to reach ~40 WPM using stenography](https://didoesdigital.com/typey-type/support)) as you have to relearn the keyboard layout, steno theory, shorthands (briefs) and other concepts, and subsequently commit them to muscle memory.
 This means that stenography has a very high barrier to entry for the layman.